 The land on which the easement is placed may already be classified as agricultural land, and taxed at a rate based on that assumption.
 An easement that prohibits sub-division, and allows grazing will likely still be classified (and taxed) as agricultural land.

-Every case is different.
-Check with your local taxing authority and possibly your lawyer to understand the property tax ramifications of granting an easement.
+Check with your local taxing authority to understand any property tax ramifications of granting an easement.

 Retirement and estate planning

 All of the benefits of conservation easements described previously can easily translate into retirement planning tools.